-One Hour After Orgasm Infographic
+What Happens One Hour After Your Orgasm?

 I’ve dug into some scientific research and spoken to medical experts to get to the bottom of exactly what’s happening in your brain and body moment to moment after you climax.